Have you ever caught fireflies on a warm summer night?

 Adjust the Layer Opacity as needed.

 Let's finish up with a few more color adjustments.
+Our scene of fake lightning bugs in a jar is really starting to come together!

 Start with a New Adjustment Layer of Selective Color.